 - Poor placement of the filling or crown to protect the root canal

 - A fracture of the tooth’s root

 New problems and infections can also compromise an existing root canal.
 Men and women who don’t have good oral hygiene, or experience trauma, are vulnerable to new decay that can infiltrate the tooth and cause a re-infection of the previous root canal treatment.

-You may also need a root canal retreatment if you have a tooth fracture or a cracked or loose crown that exposes the tooth to bacteria.
+You may also need a root canal retreatment if you have a tooth fracture and/or a cracked or loose crown that exposes the tooth to bacteria.

 Retreatment also involves thoroughly cleansing the internal canals of the tooth, disinfecting the area, shaping the canals, and placing new filling material.
 Your provider then seals the tooth with a temporary filling until a new filling or crown is placed.

 Retreatment is essential if you want to save the natural tooth.
 It’s advantageous to preserve the tooth, instead of letting it decay or removing it.
 When you have a missing tooth, your function and appearance suffer and you may need an implant, bridge, or dentures.
 Retreated teeth can still last a lifetime and preserve your natural bite feel and mouth structure.